 With wins in Australia and Brazil, Michael would be looking to make a hat-trick of wins at San Marino.
 Could he win the San Marino GP or would it be Mika’s day?
 Let’s find out.

 With much luck on his side and a win at Australia, Michael would be hoping to win again in Brazil.
 Could he win the Brazilian GP?
 Let’s find out.

-After a rather disappointing end to the 1999 F1 season, Michael would be raring to go at Australia.
+After a somewhat disappointing end to the 1999 F1 season, Michael would be raring to go to Australia.
 Could he win the elusive Australian GP?
 Let’s find out.

 By the fifth race of the season, Schumacher was tied with David for the first spot.
 A win was essential to take the lead.
 Could Michael do it?
 Let’s find out.

 After the victory at the San Marino GP, Michael and the Ferrari team were expected to come out all guns blazing at the Monaco GP.
 Could they win?
 Let’s find out.

 Despite an unusual season where Michael had not won a single of the first two races, the San Marino GP promised some action.
 Could Michael win his first race of the season?
 Let’s find out.